juucustodio/xamarin-docs.pt-br/docs/cross-platform/macios/unified/updating-xamarin-forms-apps.md

     1. Instale o pacote NuGet do Xamarin.
 Forms 1.3.1.

-    2. Atualize a `App` classe no código compartilhado.
+    2. Atualize a classe `App` no código compartilhado.

-    3. Atualize o `AppDelegate` no projeto do Ios.
+    3. Atualize o `AppDelegate` no projeto do iOS.

     4. Atualize o `MainActivity` no projeto do Android.